SamuelLopesSilva/video-upsampler-rust/README.md

    * `output.mp4` is the desired output file path.
 If the path for the output is not passed, the code will save the upscaled video in the same folder as the input file, with a filename that includes "_upscaled" inside a folder with the name of the input file name.

    The `Config` struct is initialized with these arguments, and the `main` function uses this configuration to extract frames from the input video, upscale them, and reassemble the video with the new frames and audio.
 Note: The `Config` struct expects (mandatory) the input file and framerate as command-line arguments.
 If these arguments are not provided, the program will exit with an error message.

+## TODO

+- [ ] Find some bilinear interpolation implementation to reduce bottleneck
+- [ ] Verify if changing the frame extraction code makes sense (use OpenCV)